eddyuan/privacy_screen/README.md

 Supply `privacyImageName` in iosOptions

-Open your project's ios folder with xCode and add the image asset in the runner/assets
+Open your project's ios folder with XCode and add the image asset in the runner/assets

 The `privacyImageName` String must match the asset name, eg: `"LaunchImage"`